marczaku/216-hashing/README.md

     - After removing, it should not be inside anymore
     - It returns false, if the item was not inside
   - You can enumerate the collection to get all items that are inside

+- `Dictionary<TKey, TValue>`
+  - You can add items for new keys using `Add`
+    - It throws an exception, if an item for that Key exists already.
+  - You can check, whether a certain key is being used using `ContainsKey`
+    - It returns true, if an item with that Key exists
+    - It returns false, if no item with that Key exists, yet
+  - You can receive a value for a Key using `[] get`
+    - It throws an Exception, if no item with that Key exists
+    - It returns the Value for the given Key, if it exists
+  - You can replace a value for a Key using `[] set`
+    - It adds a value for the key, if the key does not exist, yet
+    - It replaces the value for the key, if the key is already in use
+  - You can remove a value for a Key using `Remove`
+    - It throws an Exception, if no item with that Key exists
+    - It removes the value for that Key, if it exists

 ## Excellent Criteria
 Guess what?
 Implement a `TurboHashSet<T>`.